G7.02-2 University Policies

 In furtherance of the university’s commitment to non-discrimination, the Board of Governors has adopted G1.31, Reporting Allegations of Discrimination on the Basis of a Protected Class, which can be accessed in the Policy Library, located on the university’s website.
 All forms of discrimination and harassment degrade the academic and working environment of the university, and are wholly inconsistent with the university's public affairs mission.
 Sexual harassment is especially troubling in the academic environment due to the unique relationship between student and faculty member or supervisor and subordinate, and the inherent inequities in power that exist in such relationships.
 Sexual harassment not only violates the law and university policy but also can damage personal and professional relationships, cause career or economic disadvantage, expose the university to legal liabilities, a loss of federal research funds, and other financial consequences.

-Any member of the university community who believes that he or she has been the subject of discrimination on the basis of any other protected class (i.e., race, age, religion, national origin, disability, veteran’s status, or genetic information) should immediately report such concerns to the Office for Institutional Equity and Compliance (OIEC), which is located in Carrington Hall 205, 901 S. National Ave., Springfield, Missouri 65897, and may be contacted at Equity@MissouriState.edu or 417-836-4252.
+Any member of the university community who believes that he or she has been the subject of discrimination on the basis of any protected class (i.e., sex, sexual orientation, marital status, family status, pregnancy, gender identity, gender expression) should immediately report such concerns to the Office for Institutional Equity and Compliance (OIEC), which is located in Carrington Hall 205, 901 S. National Ave., Springfield, Missouri 65897, and who may be contacted at Equity@MissouriState.edu or 417-836-4252.

 Allegations of sexual harassment that meet the definition of jurisdictional requirements of Title IX of the Education Amendments of 1972 (“Title IX”) and its implementing regulations will be addressed as set forth in Op1.02-11 Title IX Sexual Harassment Grievance Procedure Policy.
 All other allegations of discrimination or harassment (including sexual harassment as defined by the Title VII of Civil Rights Act of 1964 (“Title VII” will be addressed in a manner consistent with Op1.02-2 Discrimination Complaint and Investigation Procedures.
 Employees who are found to be responsible for engaging in acts of discrimination and/or harassment will be subjected to disciplinary action up to and including termination of employment.